Frequently asked questions

 How to clean plantation shutters?

 Plantation shutters may be a lovely addition to your house, giving it just the style you want.
 But, as with every object you bring home, the reality comes in that you will have to clean it someday and clean it well.
-Here are the 5 steps to get your plantation shutters clean as new.

 How to install plantation shutters?